NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 * `useRemoveFromGeneSetMutation`
 * `useRemoveFromSsmSetMutation`

-Set can be managed using the following actions:
+Sets can be managed using the following actions:

 * `addSet`
 * `removeSet`